 There’s no denying that CSS is important and amazing.
 However, there’s always room for improvement.
 This is where CSS preprocessors come in, adding features in order to create a more readable and easier to write CSS structure.

-The existing structure of CSS makes if impossible to build and reuse functions, or tackle problems that object oriented languages handle perfectly, like inheritance.
-Working on a large project that isn’t object oriented slows down development and makes maintenance a huge burden.
-CSS preprocessors extend the CSS language, adding the ability to introduce variables, mixins, functions and more, to help make your project more maintainable and extendable.
+The existing structure of CSS makes it impossible to build and reuse functions, or tackle problems that object oriented languages handle perfectly.
+CSS preprocessors extend the CSS language, adding the ability to introduce variables, mixins, functions and more, all helping to make your project easier to maintain.

 LESS and Sass are both powerful CSS preprocessors, aiming to cut down development time whilst still producing results of a high standard.
 They both do a great job, so what’s the difference between the two?